What is Acupuncture?

 At Integrated Medical Center, we strive to offer multiple traditional as well as holistic methods for pain management.
 For those who prefer unconventional methods that evoke your body’s natural healing processes, our acupuncture treatment may be right for you.

-Contact us for a free consultation today at our multidisciplinary medical and wellness center.
-Our experienced medical team will perform a thorough evaluation and create a completely customized care plan that emphasizes you as an individual and your health concerns, needs and goals.
+We would love to discuss how acupuncture can be used for pain relief please contact us for a free consultation today at our multidisciplinary medical and wellness center.
+Our experienced medical team will perform a thorough evaluation and create a completely customized care plan that focuses on you as an individual and we will discuss what options will help you best and address your health concerns, needs and goals.

 Acupuncture can be used to effectively alleviate pain from many diseases and conditions, including: